THE HISTORY OF THE BAPTIST CHURCHES IN A NUTSHELL

 Menno Simons’ new church came to be known as the Mennonites.
 The Amish today are one of several sects that have split from the Mennonite Church.
 They appear to be one and the same to many outside of these two religions.

-In 1602, an Anglican priest named Joseph Smyth refusing to conform to the Church of England fled England to Amsterdam, Holland and tried to become a Mennonite.
+In 1602, an Anglican priest named John Smyth refusing to conform to the Church of England fled England to Amsterdam, Holland and tried to become a Mennonite.
 He went so far as to rebaptise himself by pouring water over top of his own head.
 Again, as an Anglican, he never thought that one needed to be immersed.
 However, doubting the validity of his self-administered baptism was again rebaptised by the Dutch Mennonites for his third baptism.
 Due to his views on salvation, the Mennonites later rejected him.

 In 1609, he established what we could rightly call the very first Baptist Church in history.
-In 1611, Joseph Smyth with his friend Thomas Helwys compiled a “Confession” or a “Declaration of Faith” combining Martin Luther’s new doctrines: the Bible alone is the sole authority of faith, and a faith alone for salvation with adult (children but not infants) believers only to be baptized (no mention of immersion as the practice was then of pouring).
+In 1611, John Smyth with his friend Thomas Helwys compiled a “Confession” or a “Declaration of Faith” combining Martin Luther’s new doctrines: the Bible alone is the sole authority of faith, and a faith alone for salvation with adult (children but not infants) believers only to be baptized (no mention of immersion as the practice was then of pouring).
 It also stated the Church must be completely separated from the state.
 All civil authorities were to take care of temporal affairs only and allow the freedom of religion to all.

 The fatal flaws pertaining to these positions is a church constantly dividing, which always comes with a bible only belief, leaving the ultimate interpretation of the Scriptures to each individual.
 The other is a state that is separated from the Church will always result in an anti-religious state, just as it did in America with its false democratic government which keeps out the reign of Christ as King of its society.